Delboy/Fruit-Hunter/README.md

 ### How to play page

 - The how to play page shows the user the rules of the game.
-Each sentence displays for 3 seconds before changing to the next.
+Hitting enter cycles through each point.

 ![How to play](readme-assets/images/how_to_play.gif)